rowanmanning/dotfiles/README.md

 My Dotfiles
 ===========

 These are my dotfiles.
 Vast swathes copied from [Mathias' dotfiles][mathias].
+They run on a Mac only (for now).

 Installing
 ----------